kiripu/stardust-library-plumbee/README.md

 #stardust-library

+Stardust a fast, extendable particle effect library for Stage3D (it requires Starling as a dependency).
+You can create effects with the editor at http://s3.funkypandagame.com/startdust-particle-editor/stardust-editor.html (or code manually)
+For detailed information read the Starling wiki at http://wiki.starling-framework.org/extensions/stardust-engine

+Notes:
+The library does not support traditional flash stage (flash.display.*) in the recent releases, the last version with support is 3.15.
-Fork of the Stardust particle engine.

-First commit is exactly the same as Stardust 1.3.186.
+This is a fork of the Stardust particle engine, the first commit is exactly the same as Stardust 1.3.186.
+It has major changes compared to the original library, thus the simulations created with the original are not compatible.

-###Changes from the original library:
+Changes from the original library:
-- Bugfixes and new features for the 2D part of the library.
-- Classes that act as handlers for 3D libraries are removed because most of them are not in development anymore or the handlers are written for very old versions.
-Furthermore they introduce lots of dependencies to the library.
-This means the following packages:
-    - threeD/alternativa3d
-    - threeD/away3d
-    - threeD/away3dlite
-    - threeD/flare3d
-    - threeD/nd3d
-    - threeD/papervision3d
-    - threeD/zedbox
+- Added Stage3D support(trough Starling), added lots of new actions and initializers, bugfixes and performance improvements.
+- Removed support for old 3D libraries, removed 3D classes, removed 2D stage support.

 ***

 ###Readme of the original library: